 This article contains advertising for the Edersee region.

-The Edersee in Hesse meanders for 27 kilometers through the municipalities of Edertal and Vöhl as well as the town of Waldeck, surrounded by nature.
-The Kellerwald-Edersee National Park is not only the only national park in Hesse, but also a UNESCO World Heritage Site: the dense, ancient beech forests make for a very special nature experience.
-The national park is surrounded by the Kellerwald-Edersee Nature Park – as you can see, you really are in a small natural wonder here.
+The Edersee in Hesse meanders a full 27 kilometers through the communities of Edertal and Vöhl as well as the town of Waldeck, surrounded by lots of nature.
+With the Kellerwald-Edersee National Park, you will not only find the only national park in Hessen, but also a UNESCO World Natural Heritage Site: the dense, old beech forests provide a very special natural experience.
+The national park is surrounded by the Kellerwald-Edersee nature park – as you can see, you really are in a small natural wonder here.

 There is a reason why Lake Edersee is so large (and also quite deep, namely 42 meters at its deepest point near the barrier wall): Lake Edersee is a reservoir whose water is used to maintain shipping operations on important waterways such as the Weser or the Mittelland Canal, especially in the drier summer months.

-Between 1908 and 1914, the Eder dam was built near Hemfurth, which is still one of the most exciting sights on Lake Edersee today.
+Between 1908 and 1914, the Eder Dam was built near Hemfurth for this purpose, which is still one of the most exciting sights on Lake Eder.
 The massive dam wall is 48 meters high – and to my surprise, you can actually walk along the wall!

-I would also recommend a visit after dark: Then the dam wall lights up in the most colorful colors and even holds an entry in the Guinness Book of Records for the “longest permanently illuminated with color change”.
+I would also recommend a visit after dark: then the dam wall lights up in the most colorful colors and even holds an entry in the Guinness Book of Records for the “longest permanently illuminated structure with color change”.

 You might be particularly lucky on your trip and even be able to observe the overflow at the Eder dam.
-On a few days (usually in spring), the Edersee is so full that the excess water is released and shoots out of the 39 overflows below the top of the dam like a roaring waterfall.
-The best way to find out whether an overflow is taking place is to follow the Instagram account of @dein.edersee.
+On a few days (usually in spring), the Edersee is so full that the excess water is drained and shoots out of the 39 spillways below the top of the wall like a rushing waterfall.
+The best way to find out if there’s a spill going on right now is to follow @dein.edersee‘s Instagram account.

 Right next to the dam wall is the brand new Edersee Visitor Center, which opened in spring 2023.
 At first glance a rather unusual building, the background becomes apparent on a second look: The massive building exactly mirrors the shape of the cross-section of the barrier wall.

-The viewing platform at the top offers a great view of the dam wall, but I particularly recommend the panorama lounge inside the visitor center.
+The observation deck at the top does offer a great view of the dam; however, I highly recommend the panoramic lounge inside the visitor center.
 There you can lounge around in comfortable armchairs and see the dam wall from a completely different perspective.

 For a small entrance fee, you can also watch an interesting video installation in the basement of the visitor center, which visually depicts the history of the dam.
 The bombing of the dam wall by the Allies during the Second World War and the resulting flood wave, which claimed several lives and severely destroyed the villages in the valley, play a major role here.
-The installation takes a very vivid look at this significant event for the region – really moving, but perhaps not quite so suitable for gentler minds or younger children.
+The installation picks up on this striking event for the region in a very vivid way – truly moving, but perhaps not quite suitable for gentler minds or younger children.

 Edersee Visitor Center, Zur Sperrmauer 66, 34549 Edertal

-Tip: After the dam and the visitor center, you’re bound to feel like a little refreshment – and the best opportunity for that is an ice cream from Lecko Mio, practically next door.
-Unfortunately, there’s no seating here and the store itself is miniscule, but what owner Steffen here every day during the season from April to October’s ice creations out, does not need to hide from trendy big city ice cream stores.
+Tip: After the dam wall and the visitor center, you will definitely feel like a little refreshment – and the best opportunity for this is an ice cream from Lecko Mio, practically next door.
+Unfortunately, there is no seating here and the store itself is tiny, but the ice cream creations that owner Steffen churns out here every day during the season from April to October have nothing to hide from trendy city ice cream stores.

-In addition to well-known classics, more exotic varieties from asparagus with breadcrumbs to oakwood and caipirinha are produced fresh every day.
+Every day, in addition to well-known classics, more exotic varieties from asparagus with breadcrumbs to oakwood and caipirinha are freshly produced.
 On excursion days, the waiting time is correspondingly long, but don’t let the long queues put you off: it’s worth it!

 Lecko Mio, Zur Sperrmauer 62, 34549 Edertal

-To be honest, I only really realized how big the Edersee really is when I saw it from above.
-A good way to do this is to take a trip to Waldeck Castle.
-The castle dates back to the 11th century and towers high above the lake.
-From the castle’s viewing terrace, you have the perfect view of the Edersee meandering through the valley.
+To be honest, I didn’t really realize how big the Edersee really is until I saw it from above.
+A good option for this is a trip to Waldeck Castle.
+The castle complex dates back to the 11th century and towers high above the lake.
+From the castle’s observation terrace, you’ll have the perfect view of the Edersee meandering through the valley.

 Tip: Access to the terrace is free of charge.
-For even more medieval vibes, you can visit the small exhibition “Behind lock and key” in the castle museum.
-Or you can stay overnight directly in the castle: today, the castle complex also houses a four-star hotel with an adjoining restaurant.
+For even more medieval vibes, you can visit the small exhibition “Behind Lock and Key” in the castle museum.
+Or you can stay overnight directly in the castle: today, the complex also houses a four-star hotel with an adjoining restaurant.

 Hotel Schloss Waldeck, Schloss Waldeck 1, 34513 Waldeck

-By the way, you can easily drive up to Waldeck Castle by car, but you’ll also miss one of the cuddliest highlights at Lake Edersee: The Waldeck cable car is the oldest cable car in Hesse and could have come straight out of a Wes Anderson movie!
+You can easily drive up to Waldeck Castle by car, but you will also miss out on one of the cutest highlights on Lake Edersee: the Waldeck cable car is the oldest cable car in Hesse and could have come straight out of a Wes Anderson movie!

 Since 1961, it has connected the Edersee promenade with the mountain station between Waldeck Castle and the village of the same name – and much to the delight of my passion for vintage treasures, not much seems to have changed since then.
-The small, colorful gondolas climb 120 meters in altitude and offer a beautiful view of Lake Edersee on the way to the castle, provided you are facing the right direction.
-An absolute recommendation!
+The small colorful gondolas climb 120 meters in altitude and offer a beautiful view of Lake Edersee already on the way to the castle, provided you are sitting in the right direction.
+Absolute recommendation!

-Tip: You can also transport bikes and baby carriages in special gondolas on the Waldecker Bergbahn.
+Tip: In special gondolas you can also transport bicycles and strollers with the Waldecker Bergbahn.
 Dogs are also welcome.

 Waldecker Bergbahn, Schloßstraße 1, 34513 Waldeck